NicoloBellin/Single_Cell_Tutorial/README.md

 # Set up the programming environment
 ## 1. Download R and R studio
-*nR is a free software environment for statistical computing and graphics and runs on a wide variety of UNIX platforms, Windows and MacOS.
+* R is a free software environment for statistical computing and graphics and runs on a wide variety of UNIX platforms, Windows and MacOS.
 To downloads R follows the instructions in https://www.r-project.org/.
 * RStudio is an integrated development environment (IDE) for R and Python.
 It includes a console, syntax-highlighting editor that supports direct code execution, and tools for plotting, history, debugging, and workspace management.
 To download R studio follow the instructions in https://posit.co/products/open-source/rstudio/.
 R studio should be downloaded after the R installation.

 ## 2. R packages